siddiq0611/fimoney_assignment/README.md

 # Inventory Management Tool API

-A FastAPI backend for inventory management with MongoDB Atlas integration.
+A full-stack Inventory Management application with a FastAPI backend and a lightweight HTML/CSS/JS frontend.
+It allows user registration/login, and product management (add, view, and update) using a MongoDB Atlas database.

 ## Features